Mario Cravo Neto, Los Angeles, 1995

 “She doesn’t have one,” the friend replied.

-Shorr is a writer and political activist.
+Though lacking a room of her own, Shorr has been compared to John O’Hara, Henry James, Edith Wharton and F. Scott Fitzgerald.
 Her first book, Backlands, was named one of Booklist’s top-ten first novels of 2016.
 Her third novel, The Plum Trees, was listed as a New York Times Recommended Historical Fiction selection for 2021.
 Her second book, Midnight, tells the stories of Jane Austen, Mary Shelley and Joan of Arc in ways that haven’t been written till now.

-Since women like Shorr, women living nowhere and standing slightly outside the door, haven’t been writing till now.
+Since women like Shorr haven’t been writing till now.
 They haven’t lived long enough.
 They died in childbirth.
 They were denied the pen and the page, denied even the language.
 They stood at stoves and in fields and barnyards or formal parlours from morning till night, with no chance to think beyond the next meal—theirs to cook.

-She is married to writer/film maker John Perkins, and has three children and five grandchildren.
+She is married to writer/film maker John Perkins.